BastienBoymond/epitech-intranet-api/README.md

         intra.module.getModuleById(moduleId) return the module with the id getModuleByStatus
-        intra.module.getModuleByStatus(status) return all the modules with the status
+        intra.module.getModuleByStatus(status) return all the modules with the status getModuleByGrades
+        intra.module.getModuleByGrades(grades) return all the modules with the grades

 # Planning :

     getCurrentPlanning
         intra.planning.getCurrentPlanning() return the current planning with possible args like "semester"

+# Grades :
+    getGrades
+        intra.grades.getGrades() return all the grades or separetely by moduleId